 Retention of information

 The law requires us to maintain the information on the register of planning applications indefinitely, and as such information relating to applications will be available on our website permanently.
 Comments and objections on applications form part of the statutory register and we will retain copies of these alongside the planning application.
-S106 information may be retained permanently for audit and monitoring purposes.
+S106 information may be retained permanently for enforcement, audit and monitoring purposes.
 Enforcement complaints are retained permanently as the records are necessary to inform the planning process.

 Pre-application enquiries will be held indefinitely as they form part of the planning history for the site and the data will be used for monitoring and enforcement purposes, however these will not be published on line.